SyntaxisTaxsyn/Boxes/README.md

 # Boxes
-Implementation of the classic boxes game using python and tkinter, with a MySQL driven multiplayer engine
+Implementation of the classic boxes game using python and tkinter.

+MySQL driven multiplayer engine is WIP